Mother gives birth in used car dealership with help from co-workers - NewsBreak

 Mother gives birth in used car dealership with help from co-workers

-LAKEWOOD, Colo. ( KDVR ) – An expectant mother’s co-workers at a used-car dealership jumped in to help when she suddenly went into labor three weeks early.
+LAKEWOOD, Colo. ( KDVR ) – An expectant mother’s co-workers at a used-car dealership in Colorado jumped in to help when she suddenly started labor three weeks early.

 It was then that her co-workers unexpectedly became part of her birth story.

-“We didn’t have any towels.
-We’re a business, we were not in the business of babies,” Roan said.
-“So we didn’t have a whole lot of supplies.”Starbucks workers in 9 cities looking to unionize
+“We didn’t have any towels. … We’re a business, we were not in the business of babies,” Roan said.
+“So we didn’t have a whole lot of supplies.”‘9 hours in the cold:’ Family furious after child forgotten in daycare van

-“There’s a lot of screaming and a lot of…I don’t want to say anger…but pain going on,” sales representative Jacob Cloutier said.
-“A lot of it, on my end, was just remaining calm, trying to keep her calm and trying to keep her breathing.”

-“The West Metro Fire Department showed up after I had caught the baby,” said Cloutier, who was able to draw on the experience of his son’s birth to help Maxey-Deveraux deliver her daughter.
-“I’m just very grateful that there were no complications.”

-Baby Jhersi weighs only 5 lbs.
-9 oz., but she’s healthy.
+Baby Jhersi weighs only 5 pounds and 9 ounces, but she’s healthy.
 Back at home on maternity leave, Maxey-Deveraux is thankful for her co-workers.

 “[Cloutier] stood up and did what he had to do and helped me out and I really appreciate it because I don’t know if she would have been OK if he hadn’t,” Maxey-Deveraux said.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.